 Additional Tanks to Reduce Supply Disruptions.
-As discussed in Section 1.1.3 of the Draft SEIS/SEIR and Section 1.2.1.3 of the Final SEIS/SEIR, the replacement crude oil for declining Alaska and California crude oil supplies will arrive on marine tankers from foreign crude sources that are increasingly distant from southern California refineries.
+As discussed in Section 1.1.3 of the Draft SEIS/SEIR, the replacement crude oil for declining Alaska and California crude oil supplies will arrive on marine tankers from foreign crude sources that are increasingly distant from southern California refineries.
 The transit time to Los Angeles for Alaskan and South American crude oil is typically 7 to 10 days and is generally much more predictable than a longer transit.
 The average transit time from the Middle East is 38 days and much less predictable.
 With crude oil arriving on vessels whose arrival date is less predictable, refiners will need to be able to store larger volumes in order to minimize supply interruptions.